-Mr. GARY BARBER (Architect): I know everything that there is to know about building a building, from your garage in your backyard to a high-rise in downtown Seattle.
+GARY BARBER: I know everything that there is to know about building a building, from your garage in your backyard to a high-rise in downtown Seattle.
 I've got that experience base, that skill set.
 And anything that's relating to that environment, I love to do.

-Mr. ED BEALIEU (President, West Coast Careers): So now youve got a segment of the population that doesnt have a chair to sit in, if you will.
+ED BEALIEU: So now you've got a segment of the population that doesn't have a chair to sit in, if you will.

 KAUFMAN: Many of the chairs now being filled are in highly technical and specialized fields.
 And it's not that easy to go from being say, an architect, to a software engineer or from an escrow officer to an airplane mechanic.

-Mr. GLENN COOK (Director of staffing, Boeing): My name is Glenn Cook, I'm the director of staffing for Boeing.
+GLENN COOK: My name is Glenn Cook, I'm the director of staffing for Boeing.
 And we're standing overlooking Boeing Field which is our delivery center for the 737, and we are in the process of ramping up production.

 KAUFMAN: That means lots of new jobs for machinists, and engineers.
 Cook says Boeing added more than 5,000 jobs this year, and expects to add twice that many next year.

-Mr. PETER CAPELLI (Management Expert, University of Pennsylvania's Wharton School): You know, a generation ago you'd never expect that somebody could come into a reasonably skilled sophisticated position in your organization and immediately make a contribution.
-Thats a brand new demand.
+PETER CAPELLI: You know, a generation ago you'd never expect that somebody could come into a reasonably skilled sophisticated position in your organization and immediately make a contribution.
+That's a brand new demand.

-Career Coach Matt Youngquist has seen highly talented individuals get stymied, because although they had 20 years of experience and fabulous references, they didnt have a college degree.
+KAUFMAN: Career Coach Matt Youngquist has seen highly talented individuals get stymied, because although they had 20 years of experience and fabulous references, they didn't have a college degree.

-Mr. MATT YOUNGQUIST (CEO, Career Horizons): I had a woman, one of the sharpest H.R. minds Ive ever me - and I know a lot of them - that lack of a degree, that little checkbox blocked her from a year's worth or jobs that she was trying to get, because companies just wouldnt compromise; or, because she couldnt get to the person that could actually evaluate her skills properly.
+MATT YOUNGQUIST: I had a woman, one of the sharpest H.R. minds I've ever me - and I know a lot of them - that lack of a degree, that little checkbox blocked her from a year's worth or jobs that she was trying to get, because companies just wouldn't compromise; or, because she couldn't get to the person that could actually evaluate her skills properly.

 MONTAGNE: Tomorrow our series continues with a look at companies that are hiring, but don't want to hire the long-term unemployed.